kahlflekzy/ml_assignment_1/README.md

 We then used then applied Min Max Scaling on the training and test predictors.
 Scaling the data yielded slightly better results than when we didn’t scale it.

-When the `train.py` is executed, it runs and outputs a comparison of our machine learning models according to the Mean Absolute Error and Mean Square Error.
+When `train.py` is executed, it runs and outputs a comparison of our machine learning models according to the Mean Absolute Error and Mean Square Error.